Safehaven-io/Platform/java-demo/README.md

 ### Implementation details

-Shamir's Secret Sharing algorithm only works for finite fields, and this library performs all operations in [GF(256)](http://www.cs.utsa.edu/~wagner/laws/FFM.html).
+The algorithm only works for finite fields, and this library performs all operations in [GF(256)](http://www.cs.utsa.edu/~wagner/laws/FFM.html).
 Each byte of a secret is encoded as a separate `GF(256)` polynomial, and the resulting parts are the aggregated values of those polynomials.